paritytech/parity-bridges-common/bin/runtime-common/README.md

 The helpers for the Source Chain reside in the `source` submodule of the [`messages`](./src/messages.rs) module.
 The structs are: `FromThisChainMessagePayload`, `FromBridgedChainMessagesDeliveryProof`, `FromThisChainMessageVerifier`.
 And the helper functions are: `maximal_message_size`, `verify_chain_message`, `verify_messages_delivery_proof` and `estimate_message_dispatch_and_delivery_fee`.

 `FromThisChainMessagePayload` is a message that sender sends through our bridge.
 It is the `pallet_bridge_call_dispatch::MessagePayload`, where `call` field is encoded target chain call.
-So at this chain we don't see internals of this call - we jsut know its size.
+So at this chain we don't see internals of this call - we just know its size.

 `FromThisChainMessageVerifier` is an implementation of `bp_message_lane::LaneMessageVerifier`.
 It has following checks in its `verify_message` method:
 1) it'll verify that the used outbound lane is enabled in our runtime;